Top in Wales for teaching quality in Business StudiesThe Times Good University Guide 2021

 Studying this course will provide you with the knowledge and skills needed to perform efficient, effective, and engaging marketing.
 You’ll be immersed in key areas of marketing such as consumer behaviour, marketing communications, and market research.
 Through flexible and creative assessment, you’ll build a portfolio of work that demonstrates a range of desirable marketing management skills and behaviours.

-Students also get a minimum of 10 weeks of work experience in industry during their second year of study, with a range of fantastic employers in the region - maximising your employability.
+Students also get a minimum of 10 weeks of work experience in the industry during their second year of study, with a range of fantastic employers in the region - maximising your employability.

 The wellbeing and health and safety of our students and staff is paramount to us.
 We are committed to delivering all of our courses and services as safely as possible.
 Due to the pandemic, the methods and activities adopted for the coming year may differ from those previously published and may be subject to further change through the course of your study if such change is necessary due to public health concerns, health and safety guidance or in response to Government Guidelines.
 USW is committed to providing you with a fantastic student experience and a wealth of support, and you can hear how students have benefitted from this approach here: Learn more about blended learning.